XiaoMaResearch/XiaoMaResearch.github.io/_pages/cv.md

 Contribution
 ======
-* SCEC benchmark Verification Exercise Contributor
+* The SCEC/USGS Dynamic Earthquake Rupture Code Verification Exercise
+* The SCEC Sequences of Earthquakes and Aseismic Slip Project